-Our ability to renew or replace volume of throughput after the expiration of the five-year minimum volume commitment from the Catarina gathering and processing agreement sufficient to maintain current revenues and cash flows could be adversely affected by the activities of our competitors.
-The Catarina gathering system competes primarily with other natural gas, NGL and oil gathering systems.
+Our ability to renew or replace volume of throughput after the expiration of the five-year minimum volume commitment from the Western Catarina gathering and processing agreement sufficient to maintain current revenues and cash flows could be adversely affected by the activities of our competitors.
+Our facilities compete primarily with other natural gas, NGL and oil gathering and processing systems.
 Some competitors have greater financial resources than us and may now, or in the future, have access to greater supplies of natural gas, NGLs and oil than we do.
-Some of these competitors may expand or construct gathering systems that would create additional competition for the services that we provide to Sanchez Energy or other future customers.
-In addition, Sanchez Energy or other future customers may develop their own gathering systems instead of using the midstream assets.
+Some of these competitors may expand or construct facilities that would create additional competition for the services that we provide to Sanchez Energy or other future customers.
+In addition, Sanchez Energy or other future customers may develop their own facilities instead of using our midstream assets.
 Moreover, Sanchez Energy and its affiliates are not limited in their ability to compete with us outside of the dedicated areas.